1. Hobbies & Games

 • Polyphony: 64-note

-• Touch Sensitivity: 4 velocity settings
+• Touch Sensitivity: 3 velocity settings, or off

 • Reverb/Chorus: 4 reverb settings; 1 chorus